What Are the Steps in A Criminal Case?

 Choosing the right criminal defense attorney is vital before your arraignment.
 At the arraignment, important decisions are made that can have a serious, and perhaps negative impact on your case.
 Because the attorneys at Manshoory Law Group are highly experienced, they ensure that your case is handled correctly and successfully from the beginning.

-Here are some examples of what our firm handles does at an arraignment:
+Here are some examples of what our firm handles do at an arraignment:

 Our legal team thoroughly prepares for Pretrials and uses them to get the best results for our clients.